About

 Paige Smith – DSDU Instructor since 2009

-I started dancing in 1995 and began teaching in 2009.
-I have experience in the genres of ballet, tap, jazz, clogging, hip-hop, lyrical, pointe, and pom.
-I was on the Durant Sparklers High School dance team/color guard for 4 years and the Southeastern Sparks dance team for 1 year.
-I graduated from SOSU with a Bachelor’s degree in 2013 and, in addition to teaching dance, I work full-time at First United Bank.
-My husband and I have been married since 2014 (we actually met across the street at the gym where the Durant Stompers used to dance!) and we have one son, Garon.
+I’ve been dancing for 30 years and teaching for the past 16, with experience in ballet, tap, jazz, clogging, hip-hop, lyrical, pointe, and pom.
+I was on the Durant High School Sparklers dance team/color guard for 4 years and the Southeastern Sparks Dance Team for 1 year while attending SOSU.
+I graduated with my Bachelor’s degree in 2013 and now work full-time in addition to teaching dance.

-Some of my best dance memories are from competitions I attended in Dallas, Oklahoma City, Tulsa, Fort Smith, San Antonio, and Las Vegas.
-I also loved performing during the halftime show at the Liberty Bowl in Memphis, Tennessee…twice!
+Some of my favorite dance memories include dance competitions in Dallas, OKC, Tulsa, Fort Smith, San Antonio, and Las Vegas.
+Performing at the Liberty Bowl halftime show in Memphis (twice!) was also a highlight I’ll never forget.

-I teach dance simply because I LOVE to dance.
-It’s part of who I am and I want to stay involved as long as I can.
-I love watching my students learn and grow, have fun, and become more confident in their abilities each week.
-When they step on stage to perform a routine that I created, with their pretty costumes and big smiles, it is one of the most rewarding feelings ever.
-I hope that I can help my students find joy in dancing and love it as much as I do!
+I teach dance simply because I love it.
+It’s always been a part of who I am and I want to stay involved as long as I can.
+I love watching my students grow more confident, have fun, and learn new things each week.
+Seeing them perform on stage—dancing a routine that I choreographed—is one of the most rewarding feelings in the world.
+My biggest hope is that my students find the same joy in dance that I do!

 I began dancing when I was just 2 years old.
 My mom always told my sisters and I that she put us in dance so we would have rhythm.
 Little did she know it would become our passion.
 Growing up it was normal to have dance classes multiple nights a week, to spend our weekends traveling to competitions, and to dance any chance I got.

 I have experience in genres of tap, clogging, ballet, pointe, jazz, and hip hop.
 I was on the Gainesville High School Electric Red Drill Team and the Southeastern Oklahoma State University Sparks Dance Team.
-I graduated from SOSU with a Bachelor’s degree in communications and a minor in dance in 2013.
-I have called Durant home now for 10 years and have truly came to love this community and the people in it.
+I graduated from SOSU with a Bachelor’s degree in Communications and a minor in Dance in 2013.
+I have called Durant home now for more than 10 years and have truly came to love this community and the people in it.
 I have a daughter, Haven, who also dances with me at DSDU!

 I am excited to watch our students grow, not only with their dance abilities but also to grow in confidence.
 I truly believe when they are on stage and those lights come on each student can shine in their own individual way.

 I began dancing in 2003 when I was just three years old.
 My mother put me in dance because she said I loved being the center of attention.
-Apparently she was right because I have danced for 15 years.
-I was even taught by Miss Mindi herself.
+Apparently she was right because I have danced ever since.

 Clogging has helped me in so many different ways.
 It taught me rhythm and how to catch the beat in songs.
 It also taught me how to have quick feet which, also being a softball player, helped me on the field.
 Lastly, it taught me to have confidence and perform in front of people.
 My stage confidence even allowed me to win the Miss Rock Creek pageant in 2017, with clogging being my talent.